What is Lillet?

 You can find Lillet Blanc, Rosé, and Rouge.
 The Rouge was invented in the ’90s to adhere to American tastes for red wines.
-Apparently in the ’90s the formula also changed from rather intense (with heavy bitter and heavy sweet components) to a softer profile.
+Americans veer more towards a sweeter taste profile, so in the ’90s the formula also changed from rather intense (with heavy bitter and heavy sweet components) to a softer profile.

 I love the ethereal quality of Lillet.
 It’s the little black dress of apéritifs, in my opinion.
-You can dress it up or dress it down, but either way it’s always sophisticated and un-fussy.
+Just like a LBD, you can dress it up or dress it down, but either way it’s always sophisticated and un-fussy.
 You can throw it together and look like a thousand bucks in no time at all.

 With this three ingredient cocktail, I’ve increased the citrus component that’s already in Lillet.
 Think of it like adding a simple pendant necklace to the LBD, or perhaps some sparkly shoes (who doesn’t love a good sparkly sneaker?).

 Yes, it’s believed to be a hybrid of oranges and grows in China and Japan (now a few other places too!).
 Yuzu has a flavor profile like fresh squeezed orange juice meets fresh squeezed lemon juice and a small hint of fresh honeysuckle.
-All of these notes are also in the Lillet, so adding in the Yuzu helps brighten up the spirit in a very delicate way.
+Additionally, all of those notes are also in the Lillet, so adding in the Yuzu helps brighten up the spirit in a very delicate way.

 You can typically find Yuzu in your grocery store, but don’t confuse Yuzu with Yuzu Ponzu!
 Yuzu Ponzu has Yuzu in it, along with other ingredients and is used as a dipping sauce.

 If you can’t find Yuzu you can make a similar flavor profile by combining fresh squeezed orange juice with lemon juice (start with half a lemon and add 3/4 to equal parts orange juice).
-The mixture should be light and refreshing, not too acidic nor too sweet.
+This cocktail should be light and refreshing, not too acidic nor too sweet.

 A Splash of Yuzu

 You can alter this as you like it, sometimes I prefer more Lillet, sometimes I like a more even ratio of club soda to Lillet.
-Also add in more Yuzu if you really like the flavor.
+Also, feel free to add in more Yuzu if you really like the flavor.